 Step 2 - Select the client name field

-Once in the dataset editor, look below the dataset settings fields, but just above the SQL editor and you’ll see a Client Column dropdown box.
-This box is pulling the column names from your dataset.
+From the dataset editor, look below the dataset settings fields, but just above the SQL editor, and you’ll see a Client Column drop-down box.
+This box pulls the column names from your dataset.
 Click on the dropdown and select your field.

 Step 3 - Test and save your dataset

-Once you’ve selected your column, test the query and re-save your dataset.
-Make sure to address any errors that may popup.
-Once you click save, you’re all done!
+After you select your column, test the query and re-save your dataset.
+Make sure to address any errors that may pop up.
+After you click Save, you’re all done!